 Flint Hill specializes in cheddar, offering some flavored with different herbs and spices, depending on the season.
-Right now, they’re experimenting with making a beer cheese using beer from Lost Tavern Brewing in Hellertown, plus using grape skins from the wine of Black River Farm to flavor some cheeses.
+They’ve experimented with making a beer cheese using beer from Lost Tavern Brewing in Hellertown, plus they use grape skins from the wine of Black River Farm to flavor some cheeses.

 If you’re curious about how cheese is made or even looking to get started with cheesemaking yourself, Flint Hill offers mozzarella and cheddar cheese-making classes.

 To get your hands on some Flint Hill cheese, head to the farm and check out what they have to offer — there’s more than just cheddar and mozzarella to choose from!